 - It also allows you to integrate your BIM objectives into the project

-- It is a collaborative and contributory document
+- It is a collaborative and contributive document

 Is the BIM Execution Plan (BEP) mandatory?

 Its drafting is the responsibility of the project partner who ensures the mission of BIM Management.
-Claiming the mission of BIM Management means being able to draft a BIM execution plan and then apply it, that is to say, to organize the BIM progress of the project, and the precise terms of collaboration between its stakeholders.
+To claim the mission of BIM Management is to be able to write a BIM execution plan and then to apply it.
+In other words, to organize the BIM progress of the project, and the precise modalities of collaboration between its stakeholders.

 When the actors of the project commit themselves through the BEP, they must bear their responsibility.

-Therefore, the BIM Execution Plan does not represent an obligation for all projects, but when the client decides to use this document, then each actor involved must bear their responsibilities and respect their obligations.
+Therefore, the BIM execution plan is not a requirement for all projects.
+However, when the client decides to use this document, each actor involved must assume their responsibilities and respect their obligations.

 It oversees the procedures for exchanges between those involved in project management.
 Also, it aims to clarify their respective missions and scope of intervention.
 So, although not mandatory, the BEP seems essential to the smooth running of the project.